project-chip/connectedhomeip/src/test_driver/linux-cirque/README.md

 > Note: The container (as well as the networks) will be preserved for debugging.
 > You may need to clean it by yourself.

+> Binary paths are hard-coded in the relevant unit tests, generally
+> with code of the form  `os.path.join(CHIP_REPO, ...`.
+The hardcoded paths
+> follow use the binary path valid after `gn_build.sh`.

 ## Run specific test

 You can run a single cirque test by: